 Downloadable file: PSCTA-Disclosure-2016

 * Please note that the Compensation value listed for the Members-at-Large is a total value; it is not differentiated between “Compensation” and “Other”.

 Public Sector Compensation Transparency Act – Disclosure of Employee Compensation

-The Public Sector Compensation Transparency Act (PSCTA) requires the public disclosure of compensation equal to or greater than $125,000 paid to employees of each Agency, Board or Commission (ABC) for every calendar year starting with 2015.
-The KID did not have an employee in 2015 that met or exceeded compensation of $125,000.
+The Public Sector Compensation Transparency Act (PSCTA) requires the public disclosure of compensation paid to: (1) all board members regardless of amount, and (2) to all employees who earn over $126,375 for 2016.
+The KID did not have staff in 2016 that met or exceeded $126,375.